seapagan/linux-comfy-chair/README.md

 Primary usage and testing has been done with Ubuntu though it should now work with any Debian-based distribution.
-Note that the script will only run on debian-based distributions (Debian, Ubuntu, Kali, Mint etc etc) as well as Raspberry PI variants on those.
+Note that the script will only run on debian-based distributions (Debian, Ubuntu, Kali, Mint etc etc) as well as Raspberry PI or WSL variants on those.

 **Note that the script is geared towards and tested on _server_ versions more than Desktop ones, though it has been used successfully on both**.
 In fact my